drdee/mcp-installer/README.md

    - The productivity MCP servers (Firecrawl, Filesystem, Slack, Zendesk, Gmail, Notion) will be available

 2. If Cursor IDE is installed, start Cursor
-   - The engineering MCP servers (Atlassian, Figma) will be available in Cursor
+   - The engineering MCP servers (Atlassian, Figma, Sentry, Datadog) will be available in Cursor

 3. If any credentials were missing, update them in:
    - The appropriate `.env` files in each MCP server's directory